About Hanttula.comA little history; a bit of perspective

 Extended details coming soon—–ish.

-Michael Hanttula is a visual & multimedia artist, graphic designer, web developer, gentleman curator, adventure team leader, and ordained minister.
+Michael Hanttula is a visual & multimedia artist, graphic designer, web developer, gentleman curator, amateur archivist, adventure team leader, and ordained minister.
 He resides in Los Angeles, CA.

 For direct communication or to ask more probing questions, please enjoy using the semi-interactive contact form.